 - the fact that a US participant must participate in the process, but that day is a holiday in the United States (T664 / 00).

-5) Motivation of the EPO in case of refusal
+Motivation of the EPO in the event of refusal

 In any case, in case of refusal of the adjournment, the EPO must justify its decision in order to explain how its discretion was properly used (T447 / 13): she must therefore explain the reasons why she considers the statement of reasons insufficient.